juxor/afaq/markdown/secH3.md

 from Marx and Lenin for the later period was the authoritarian lesson.
 That is, it's the authoritarian power of the vanguard party and destruction of all popular forums in the interests of the masses.
-That's the Lenin who became know to later generations.
+That's the Lenin who became known to later generations.
 Again, not very surprisingly, because that's what Leninism really was in practice."_ [**Language and Politics**, p.
 152]

 Ironically, given Marx's own comments on the subject, a key hindrance to such